Niralidave19/DEVICE_DRIVERS_STM32/readme.md

 This means the CPU performs two separate steps:
   - **Read** the current state of the input register.
   - **Write** the result into the output register.
-  - If an **interrupt** or **another peripheral** modifies the register between these two steps, the output might not reflect the intended state — leading to race conditions.                                                **STM32 provides a Bit Set/Reset Register (BSSR) to perform atomic operation**
+  - If an **interrupt** or **another peripheral** modifies the register between these two steps, the output might not reflect the intended state — leading to race conditions.

+**STM32 provides a Bit Set/Reset Register (BSSR) to perform atomic operation**
-  - Writing into this register directly sets/resets the value.
+  - Writing into this register directly sets/resets the value in GPIOx_ODR
   - It doesn't require writing into ODR, hence race condition is avoided.

+## To Initialise a GPIO Port:
+1. Enable the clock to the port by altering the RCC_AHB1ENR register
+2. Set the mode of the GPIO Pin : MODER Register for the specific pin
+3. Set the pin to Pull-up / Pull-down
+4. Set the output speed of the Pin - Not required if pin configured in INPUT Mode.
+5. Set the output type of the I/O port - Output Push Pull / Output open drain - Not required if pin configured in INPUT Mode.